arviz-devs/GSoD/2022/project_idea.md

   of PPLs.

 Work that is out of scope for this project
-* Writing the actual resource.
+* Writing the actual resource,

 ### Measuring your project’s success
 Given the scope of the enterprise and its very early stage, we believe the best metrics are:
 * Publishing the proof of concept (yes/no kind of metric)
-* Motivating external collaborators (and keeping ArviZ team member motivated) to write content on the website (as opposed to driving them away due to a too cumbersome writing workflow for example).
-Once the proof of concept is working, and potential collaborators have seen and tested the process we would like to have 4 committed collaborators (excluding the ArviZ technical lead that is a hired position).
+* Guiding ~3 ArviZ team members or external collaborators through the process of adding new pages and translations, so they can continue working independently.
+  - We tried setting up some different educational resources a few years ago, but the writing workflow was very complicated, most of us were unable to generate previews and they were not automated either.
+Even if it is an unconventional metric, we believe it is key for the project success that we, as the ones who will write and onboard external collaborators, understand the writing process and feel comfortable with it.

 We do not think that views are a valuable nor valid metric because it will be a resource in early stages of construction and won't have been advertised yet by then.